Twiist33/Player_Performance/README.md

 # Project to visualize player performance over the 24/25 season

 The goal of this project is to visualize player performances during the 24/25 season.
-Originally contributed by Kaggle users, the data comes from: Fbref and Transfertmarkt
+Originally contributed by Kaggle users, the data comes from: Fbref and Transfertmarkt.
 The analysis will cover the 24/25 season for the following competitions: Ligue 1, Bundesliga, Premier League, La Liga, Serie A.

 The project is available at this link: -